nnavnita/hashnode/cl40wro4s004ku8nvgayl91ey.md

 # Surviving BrainFuck

-To survive BrainFuck, we can add some comments so we know WTF is going on (BrainFuck compilers will ignore them).
+To survive BrainFuck, we can add some comments so we know WTF is going on (BrainFuck interpreters will ignore them).

 ## Writing Comments